SeptemberHX/HP-Spectre-X360-13-late-2018-Hackintosh/readme.md

 Actually this cannot improve the CPU performance.
 Geekbench 5 doesn't give better results.
 However, it could solve <1000mhz CPU frequency when playing games (or other heavy gpu usage applications) :)

+> You can use `boost.sh` to improve the performance

 Then Intel Power Gadget as below:

 <img src="./Screenshot/intel_power_gadget.png" width="400" alt="intel_power_gadget.png"/><br/>